StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 covered.
 If not, the student may be given the opportunity to make corrections and reattempt the presentation during the next class.

-If the presentation is accepted by the class, students will vote to award between 1 and 3 **✓** for the presentation as follows:
+If the presentation is accepted by the class, the instructor will award between **1-3✓** for the presentation based on its quality and difficulty.

-* 1 **✓**: The presenter had difficulties, but eventually presented a valid result.
-* 2 **✓**: There were few errors or issues with the presentation.
-* 3 **✓**: There were basically no errors, and the topic was particularly difficult.

-The median choice of the class will be awarded to that student.
-Students who provide evidence of preparedness to present but did not have the opportunity will receive 1 **✓**.

 ### Satisfying the Presentation Specification